That dollar amount reflects a 21.6% increase from $220.1 billion in 2020 and a 51.6% acceleration from $176.5 billion in Saudi exports during 2021.

 From a continental perspective, 68% of Saudi Arabia’s exports by value were delivered to Asian countries while 12% were sold to European importers.
 Saudi Arabia shipped another 11.9% worth of goods to Africa.

-Smaller percentages went to North American (3.9%), Latin America (2.8%) excluding Mexico but including the Caribbean, then Oceania (1.4%) led by Australia and New Zealand.
+Smaller percentages went to buyers in North American (3.9%), Latin America (2.8%) excluding Mexico but including the Caribbean, then Oceania (1.4%) led by Australia and New Zealand.

 Saudi Arabia’s Top 10 Exports

-Saudi Arabia ’s top 10 exports accounted for 95.8% of the overall value of its global shipments.
+Saudi Arabia ’s top 10 export product categories accounted for 98.1% of the overall value of its global shipments.

-In second place for improving export sales were the metals iron and steel which rose by 113.1%.
+In second place for improving export sales was rubber both as materials and items made from rubber articles which was rose 65.7%

-Saudi Arabia ‘s shipments of copper posted the third-fastest gain in value up by 77.3% year over year.
+Saudi Arabia ‘s shipments of mineral fuels including oil recorded the third-fastest gain in value, up by 30.3% year over year.
+That product category was boosted by higher revenues from exported Saudi crude oil.

 Products Driving Biggest Saudi Trade Surpluses